Scaly Leg Mites in Chickens: Cause, Treatment and Prevention

 Effects of Scaly Leg Mites

 These lead to deformities on their legs and toes as well as on the chicken’s wattles and comb if they get infected too.
-These deformities on the chicken’s feet can lead to difficulty in walking, irritation, pain and discomfort.
-And if they are not treated and instead left on their own, the condition can even mean the loss of their toes and, in extreme cases, even death as an indirect result.
+These deformities on the chicken’s feet can lead to difficulty in walking, irritation, pain, and discomfort.

 These growths themselves are not contagious.
 It’s the mites that are.
 Thankfully, these are not the specie of mites that pass on to humans.
 It’s perfectly alright to touch or handle them as you work on treating your birds.